Croatia–Germany relations

 As of 2011, there were 360–400,000 people of Croatian origin resident in Germany.
 According to the 2011 Croatian census there is 2,902 Germans in Croatia.
 First Croat elected to Bundestag is Josip Juratović (SPD) (2004–present).

 Croats and other South Slavic peoples have been greatly influenced by German language and culture for centuries, though the Croats were most heavily influenced due to union with German-speaking Austria.
 During the Cold War, socialist Yugoslavia, of which Croatia was a member republic, enjoyed good relations with both West and East Germany.
 Hundreds of thousands of Croatian people migrated to West Germany as Gastarbeiter, and German tourists began visiting Croatia's Adriatic coast in large numbers.

 Germany has to date had close co-operations with Croatia.
 When Croatia declared independence on 25 June 1991, many German politicians and other leaders declared support, with then German Chancellor Helmut Kohl and Foreign Minister Hans-Dietrich Genscher being one of the strongest advocates of international recognition of the newly independent Croatia.

+Both countries are full members of the Council of Europe, the European Union and NATO.

+Germany has given full support to Croatia's membership in the European Union and NATO.